deshartman/AgentPay/module/README.md

 ```

 7. Make a call via Twilio and extract the PSTN side call SID.
 This is provided to payClient as the call SID.
 This can be done
-   at initiation or after the fact by updating the call Sid
+   at initiation or after the fact by updating the call Sid.

 ```
     payclient.updateCallSid(callSid);